 Middle school TAG students pick up a bus in their neighborhood and are transported to their home middle school where they will board another bus to transport them to East Middle School.
 Likewise, students will be transported back to their home school to board a bus back to their neighborhood each afternoon.
 Currently, the district is looking at other options for more efficient middle school transportation for the next school year.

 How many seats are available in each grade level?

-There are 120 seats available for third grade each year.
 Current third grade students will move up to fourth grade, fourth to fifth and so forth.
-Placement into fourth through eighth grades is available ONLY when a current TAG student leaves the program.
-Openings in these grade levels vary each year depending on individual family situations.
+In general, there is between 90 and 120 seats available in 3rd grade each year.
+Openings in grades 4-8 vary each year based on grade level capacity.
 Placement into 4th through 8th grade are usually offered at the end of the school year when the TAG office receives word of a student leaving the program.

 All P-CCS, 2nd grade students who scored in the eightieth percentile or higher on the fall or winter NWEA MAP in Reading and Math will take a nonverbal gifted aptitude test in February.
 A nomination form for these students is not required.
 Students who do not meet the eightieth percentile threshold on the MAP test must be nominated by a parent to be eligible to take the gifted aptitude test in February.

 - All P-CCS, 3rd grade students who scored in the ninetieth percentile or higher on the fall or winter NWEA in Reading or Math will take the NWEA MAP Reading and Math assessments in January or February.
 They will also take a nonverbal gifted aptitude test in February.
 A Nomination form for these students is not required.